nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding a show: `find`

 **Description (General Find):** Searching for a show across all parameters?
-Find shows containing the search words.
+Find shows containing the search words!

 **Format (General Find):** `find KEYWORD`